C-Damian/cloud-ops-api-gateway/README.md

 **Enviroment Setup:**
 - You will eventually need aws credentials
-- .env file will be added later
+- .env file will need to be added and add your own secret aws keys